THE EAST WINDOW

 St. Leonard

-a French nobleman who became the patron saint of prisoners wears a dalmatic over the alb with the fleur-de-lis of France.
+A French nobleman who became the patron saint of prisoners wears a dalmatic over the alb with the fleur-de-lis of France.
 Below, he is in prison, in Benedictine garb.

 Spitalgate’s old hospital was St. Leonard’s.